 At Real Estate Brilliance we have created checklists for just about every situation so you can get through that particular task or activity effectively without wasting valuable time.
 It’s as simple as ticking the box and moving onto the next item.
 Here are just some of the checklists that you are should have:

 - Checklists for all marketing material, making sure it has everything that is needed on it to get the correct response

 - Presentation checklist

 - Rapport building checklists

 I remember carrying the bags home.
 It was hard work and I had to go a little slower, especially because those 1L glass cold drink bottles were pretty heavy, but I had an accomplished grin on my face.
 I’d had some fun and it was totally worth it.
 I’d also learned the benefits of having a list.

-S, make sure you register for my upcoming seminar and find out how you too can make your life easier and better with lists.
+So, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar and find out how you too can make your life easier and better with lists.